NJ Expungements for Underage Drug Offenses

 Drug Crime Expungement Attorneys in Morris County, New Jersey

 Do not let a youthful indiscretion ruin the rest of your life.
 If you were convicted of a drug offense while you were under the age of 21, you need an experienced New Jersey expungement lawyer to ensure that the arrest and conviction do not haunt you in the future.
 The knowledgeable criminal defense attorneys at the Tormey Law Firm have years of experience representing clients charged with a wide range of drug crimes, including marijuana possession, marijuana distribution, and prescription drug possession in Parsippany, Denville, Dover, Morristown, Rockaway, Montville, and throughout Morris County.
 Our firm’s founding partner, Travis J. Tormey, has handled thousands of criminal cases throughout New Jersey in both Superior Court (felonies) and Municipal Court (disorderly persons/misdemeanors).
-Another one of our partners, Alissa D. Hascup, served with the Morris County Prosecutor’s Office, where she successfully represented the State of New Jersey at numerous trials.
 Our experience means that we can ensure that your expungement application will be submitted, argued. and resolved as efficiently as possible.
 For a free consultation about your specific drug charges and expungement eligibility, contact us toll-free at 866-949-6948, or use the online contact form to schedule an appointment at our conveniently-located Morristown office.

 Expungement of Drug Offense under 21 in New Jersey: N.J.S.A.
 2C:52-5